Downhill Simulator For The World's Best Racers

 The simulator also allows someone to choose different snow conditions and adjust even the smallest features of the terrain.
 Once more, the computer system creates a stunning visual experience, letting us all witness a giant leap of progress in professional sports equipment.

 SkyTechSport got Olympic-standard ski training onto a fundamentally different level with Olympic teams of several countries already using the machines to prepare their athletes before races.

 More innovations are on the way...

-The potential of the unequalled technology and equipment is as great as the peaks of Zermatt, Beaver Creek and Les Trois Vallées combined, even more so as the plans for the near future include rendering more and more famous ski areas.
+The potential of the unsurpassed technology and equipment is as great as the peaks of Zermatt, Beaver Creek and Les Trois Vallées combined and plans for the near future include rendering even more famous ski areas.